evanezent/SYSREC-Project/README.md

 This is our project course to build ```Gender Classification using Convolutional Neural Network```

-We use gender classification dataset from [kaggle](https://www.kaggle.com/atulanandjha/lfwpeople)
+We use dataset from [kaggle](https://www.kaggle.com/atulanandjha/lfwpeople)

 Our team :
 1. Pratama Yoga Santosa (1301170073)